-Foreign students are allowed to work in Sweden during their period of study.
+Foreign PhD students are allowed to work in Sweden during their period of study.
 No additional work permit is needed.
 However, please be aware that it can be difficult to find a part-time job in Stockholm, especially if you do not speak Swedish.
-Observe as well that the programs offered at SSE are full-time programs and we do not recommend combining them with other demanding activities.
+Observe as well that the PhD programs offered at SSE are full-time programs and we do not recommend combining them with other demanding activities.
+If you fall behind in your studies, you may be asked to leave the program and your residence permit for studies may be revoked.